pschlatt/DuckDuckBooze/README.md

 The project is an Rails application that acts as an e-commerce platform where users can place different selections of beer into a shopping cart and check out to purchase all of the items if they have also registered.
 Merchants can specify different selections of beer as "fulfilled" and the last merchant to do this for a specific order will automatically set the current order status (enum) to "shipped".
 Each user has roles and these roles vary the user's authorization to access some functionality within the models.

-The following is a screenshot of the root landing page:
+The following is a screenshot of the landing page:

 ![landing](Screen%20Shot%202019-04-10%20at%205.05.21%20PM.png)